Kitthinut/G6-Hitter-Squashing-V.2/README.md

 ## 🚀 Getting Started

-You can check out the project right here on GitHub:
+Check out the live version here:
 👉 **https://kitthinut.github.io/NEW_G6-Simulation/**

-Just open the files and explore the magic ✨

 ---

-## 🧠 Tech Stack
+## 🧠 Technologies Used 💻

-- HTML, CSS, JavaScript
-- No frameworks — just clean, cozy vanilla code 🍦
+- **HTML** for structure 🏗️
+- **CSS** for stylish cuteness ✨
+- **JavaScript** for smart, interactive magic (ง •̀_•́)ง

 ---

 ## 🙌 Made With Love By

-- 🧠 Kitthinut and Team G6
+- 🧠 Kitthinut and Team G6 : FRA162-163
-- ✨ For physics lovers & squash nerds
+- ✨ For anyone wanting to know what settings you should use with our simple squash hitter machine
 - 💬 Feedback and stars are always welcome!

----

-## 🐣 Future Ideas?

-- 🎮 Game mode or scoring
-- 📱 Mobile-friendly layout
-- 🔊 Sound effects (boing! smash!)

 ---